fawzibazari/Dawsons-Chess/README.md

 # Dawsons-Chess
-a small game made in schoolusing python
+a small game made in school using python